graphql-nexus/nexus-plugin-prisma/README.md

 [![CircleCI](https://circleci.com/gh/prisma-labs/nexus-prisma.svg?style=svg)](https://circleci.com/gh/prisma-labs/nexus-prisma)

-`nexus-prisma` is a plugin for bridging [Prisma](https://www.prisma.io) and [Nexus](https://nexus.js.org).
-It extends the Nexus DSL `t` with `.model` and `.crud` making it easy to expose Prisma models and operations against them in your GraphQL API.
+`nexus-prisma` is a Nexus plugin for bridging [Prisma](https://www.prisma.io) and [Nexus](https://nexus.js.org).
+It extends the Nexus DSL `t` with `.model` and `.crud` making it easy to project Prisma models and operations against them in your GraphQL API.
 The resolvers for these operations (pagination, filtering, ordering, and more), are dynamically created for you removing the need for traditional ORMs/query builders like TypeORM, Sequelize, or Knex.
 And when you do need to drop down into custom resolvers a [`Photon`](https://photonjs.prisma.io) instance on `ctx` will be ready to serve you, the same great tool `nexus-prisma` itself bulids upon.

 ### Contents <!-- omit in toc -->